YasinEl/mzRAPP/README.md

 ### Found peaks

-The number of benchmark peaks for which a match was found among the unaligned/aligned NPP results vs all peaks present in benchmark (as shown in figure 2).
-For explanations on how the matching of benchmark peaks with non-targeted peaks is performed please read the section “Matching of benchmark peaks with NT peaks before alignment” above.<br> <br> <b>Interpretation:</b><br> This allows to draw conclusions on the percentage of peaks found/not found via non-targeted data pre-processing before and after peak picking and after feature processing.
-It is worth noting that peaks not detected during peak detection might be added via fill-gaps algorithms or alignment of split peaks (or other peaks).
-Peaks which detected during peak detection but not recovered after feature processing could be explained by alignment errors (would be visible in the number of alignment errors or peaks lost during alignment which is detailed below). <br> <br> <b>Displayed in results as:</b> <br> <i>Number of benchmark peaks with at least one NPP match / Number of benchmark peaks (confidence interval)</i>
+The number of benchmark peaks for which a match was found among the unaligned/aligned NPP results vs all peaks present in the benchmark (as shown in figure 2).
+For explanations on how the matching of benchmark peaks with non-targeted peaks is performed please read the section “Matching of benchmark peaks with NT peaks before alignment” above.<br> <br> <b>Interpretation:</b><br> This allows to conclude the percentage of peaks found/not found via non-targeted data pre-processing before and after peak picking and after feature processing.
+It is worth noting that peaks not detected during peak detection might be added via fill-gaps algorithms or misalignment of split peaks (or other peaks).
+Peaks that were detected during peak detection but not recovered after feature processing could be explained by alignment errors (would be visible in the number of alignment errors or peaks lost during alignment which is detailed below). <br> <br> <b>Displayed in results as:</b> <br>
+<i>Number of benchmark peaks with at least one NPP match / Number of
+benchmark peaks (confidence interval)</i>

 <div class="figure">